oscillot/reddit-scraper/README.md

             ...
             return urls

-If you have a gallery, it gets slightly more complicated.
-You cannot simply set the self.current object because you will only get the last object that you set it to.
+If you have a gallery, it isn't any more complicated.
+Just return an iterable and iterate through the list, setting the self.current object each time through the loop. self.current is a property that has a setter.
+If it is not set to None, the acquisition logic is triggered so you can set the object as few or as many times as you want from within execute and the logic to acquire te image will still fire off each time you set the object.

     class ImgurAlbum(BasePlugin):
         def execute(self, candidate):